MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/61883/ns-61883-_cmp_monitor_info.md

 ## -description

-The CMP_MONITOR_INFO structure is used in conjunction with the <a href="https://msdn.microsoft.com/library/windows/hardware/ff536987">Av61883_MonitorPlugs</a> request to allow a driver to monitor access to local oPCR and iPCR plugs.
+The CMP_MONITOR_INFO structure is used in conjunction with the Av61883_MonitorPlugs request to allow a driver to monitor access to local oPCR and iPCR plugs.

 ## -struct-fields